Alig96/nzombies/README.md

 - Revival System & Health
 	- You get downed by losing all HP
-	- CalcView low angle for being downed, screen slowly fades to black until you die
+	- 'CalcView' used to determine low angle for being downed, screen slowly fades to black until you die
 	- Hold E on a downed friend to revive, 45 seconds without revival kills the downed player
-	- Quick Revive now works; 5 seconds to revive without, 2 seconds with
+	- 'Quick Revive' now works; 5 seconds to revive without, 2 seconds with
 	- Zombies ignore downed players
 	- Downed players also count as 'dead' towards ending the game
 	- Upon being downed, you equip a pistol if available